 Saturday, April 19, 2014 from 8:30am - 4:00pm

 Oregon Museum of Science and Industry, Portland, OR

-Join us at the Oregon Museum of Science and Industry in Portland, OR for Why Do We Explore?
-Volume 1 of the Okeanos Explorer Education Materials Collection from NOAA.
-During this day long professional development for educators of 5-12th grade students, participants will explore lessons to guide students into an inquiry of reasons for ocean exploration and to provide educators background information on key topics of Ocean Exploration including Climate Change, Energy, Human Health, and Ocean Health using the NOAA RV Okeanos.
+Join us at the Oregon Museum of Science and Industry (OMSI) for How Do We Explore?
+Volume 2 of the Okeanos Explorer Education Materials Collection from NOAA.
+During this day long professional development for educators of 5-12th grade students, participants will learn how to use standards-based lessons and other online resources that guide classroom investigations into the innovative exploration and equipment on the Okeanos Explorer research vessel.

 Cascadia EarthScope Earthquake and Tsunami Education Program (CEETEP) will lead this four-day workshop.
 Teachers and interpreters will learn about current understanding of Pacific Northwest plate tectonics, earthquakes, and tsunamis, as well as methods to prepare coastal students and visitors for these hazards.

 Thanks to a grant from the National Science Foundation, HMSC Marine Education now has kits available from the Center for Microbial Oceanography: Research and Education (C-MORE) for teachers to check out for use in Oregon classrooms.
 To request a kit for pick up at HMSC, follow the link associated with the kit description.
 C-MORE kits may be checked out one at a time for up to two weeks.

 Download these printable resources (in .pdf format) for use in your classroom and while visiting the HMSC: